giovcandido/EletroMarana/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements

-* For the "Maraninha" who, as you can see in the logo image, is the mascot of the EletroMarana Store..
+* For the "Maraninha" who, as you can see in the logo image, is the mascot of the EletroMarana Store
+* OpenSUSE/bar: Gertjan Lettink (the Knurpht!)

 <!-- MARKDOWN LINKS & IMAGES -->